 Students who live within the boundaries of a low-achieving school are eligible to receive funds from the Opportunity Scholarship Tax Credit (OSTC) program through The Children’s Scholarship Fund of Pennsylvania (CSFP).
 The low-achieving schools are determined annually by the Pennsylvania Department of Education and can be viewed on their website Opportunity Scholarship Tax Credit Program (pa.gov).

 The amounts awarded through CSFP vary from year to year but have historically ranged from 20-30% of a student’s remaining balance after other financial aid was applied.
 The OLSH Business Office will notify families when the application period is open, and it is the responsibility of the family to submit necessary paperwork to the program.

 Junior Achievement of Western Pennsylvania (JA): Application due April 1

 Students participating in a JA program are eligible to apply for special scholarships offered by JA.
 OLSH students may join the JA Volunteers group at OLSH which travels to local elementary schools to teach JA lessons.
 OLSH also offers a JA class to students in the spring.
 Learn more about Junior Achievement.

 OLSH is a host high school for Crossroads Foundation Scholars.
 This program provides financial and academic support to students demonstrating potential and financial need.
 Learn more about the Crossroads Foundation.

-Additional aid may be available through other local non-profit organizations including the Knights of Columbus, The Kyle B. Wilson Foundation, and the The Poise Foundation.
+Additional aid may be available through other local non-profit organizations including the Knights of Columbus, The Kyle B. Wilson Foundation, the Best of the Batch Foundation, and the The Poise Foundation.
 For more information on these programs please visit their websites.
 Please note that additional scholarships may be available through other organizations such as your parish, elementary school, American Legion, and others.